-The Objects of the Club as per our Rules (Rule 2) are “to arrange from time to time meetings to promote friendly intercourse, the discussion of Ward, Parochial and City matters, and topics of local and general interest, exclusive of those of a religious or political nature.”
+The Objects of the Club as per our Rules (Rule 2) were originally “to arrange from time to time meetings to promote friendly intercourse, the discussion of Ward, Parochial and City matters, and topics of local and general interest, exclusive of those of a religious or political nature.”

-Our Ward Club and other such clubs offer a great opportunity to meet people from varied backgrounds in different relaxed social environments.
+Our Ward Club and many of the other Ward Clubs offer a great opportunity to meet people from varied backgrounds all with an interest in the City in relaxed social environments.

 The Cornhill connection?